nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.swap_bits

     :returns:
         An `int` containing the byte whose bits are reversed compared to the value passed to the ``original`` parameter.
-   :param int original: This should be a single unsigned byte, meaning the
-      parameters value can only range from 0 to 255.
+    :param int original: This is truncated to a single unsigned byte, meaning this parameter's value can only range from 0 to 255.

 reverse_bits()
 *****************

 .. autofunction:: circuitpython_nrf24l01.fake_ble.reverse_bits

     :returns:
        A `bytearray` whose byte order remains the same, but each byte's bit order is reversed.
-   :param bytearray,bytes original: The original buffer whose bits are to be
+    :param bytearray,bytes original: The original buffer whose bits are to be reversed.
-      reversed.

 chunk()
 *****************